 -- Robert Anton Wilson

-I came across this quote and I had to laugh for several reasons.
+I came across the above quote and I had to laugh for several reasons.
 One is the simple but elegant truth of the words, another because I am a former “convict.”
 I like what the great French writer, Camus, said about convictions -- something about not dying for them because he might be wrong.
-LOL!

-I hear it from people all the time: how they wished they could work at jobs where creativity is valued.
-The thing is this: creativity is a choice that can be taken anywhere at anytime under any circumstances.
-If I were to allow it (and sometimes I do), my work could quickly dry up into a dry set of rituals of paperwork and referrals.
+I hear it from people all the time: how they wished they could work at jobs where creativity is valued, for example.
+The irony is creativity is a choice that can be taken anywhere at anytime under any circumstances.
+If I were to allow it (and sometimes I do), my work could quickly morph into a dry set of rituals of paperwork and referrals.

-Anyway, I wrote about the “enlightened” or open heart recently.
+Anyway, in the past I have written about the “enlightened” or open heart.
 Today I am reflecting on the opened mind.
 I would say, and I think it would be correct, that when people think of the creative mind, they think of a mind full of ideas and brilliant new insights.
 My own experience tells me the creative mind is both full and empty.
 It is able to create within itself a space for the new to arise.
 A creative mindset is constantly opening itself to the internal and external world.

 The opposite of that playful quality is what I call frozen thinking.
 Frozen thinking is what you get when you no longer think of possibilities: